Interview: Interracial Dating

 “…Race is a social construction,” says Dr. Zuleyka Zevallos, Adjunct Research Fellow at Swinburne University.
 “Race is a system of classification and stratification, based on perceived biological differences.
 Race is stratification because these categories rank some groups as superior to others.
 It’s not based on some innate and immutable scientific fact.”

-Today, an update on my recent research, as well as my work on racial and gender justice for Aboriginal women in Women’s Policy Action Tank, an interview with me on space colonisation in Axios Space, and more.
+Today, an update on my recent research, as well as my work on racial and gender justice published on the Women’s Policy Action Tank, an interview with me on space colonisation in Axios Space, and more.